 A complaint may be filed with any District employee.
-District employees are required to report any discrimination, harassment, or retaliation to the appropriate grievance coordinator (Title IX, 504, Title II when they knew (e.g., received a complaint, directly observed it) or should have known it was occurring (e.g., overheard students talking about an incident, saw discriminatory or harassing graffiti or vandalism on school property).
-Complaints other than Title IX, 504, or Title II shall be referred to the Human Resources Director.
+District employees are required to report any discrimination or harassment to the appropriate grievance coordinator (Title IX, 504, or Title II) when they knew (e.g., received a complaint, directly observed it) or should have known it was occurring (e.g., overheard students talking about an incident, saw discriminatory or harassing graffiti or vandalism on school property).
 Failure by a District employee to report under this regulation may result in disciplinary action.